CapTen101/VLC-docs/README.md

 This repository contains the source files of [VLC](https://www.videolan.org/vlc/)'s user documentation, in reStructuredText markup language (reST).

-They are meant to be parsed with the [Sphinx](https://sphinx-doc.org/) documentation builder to build the HTML documentation on [VLC's website](https://vlc-user-documentation.readthedocs.io/en/latest/).
+They are meant to be parsed with the [Sphinx](https://sphinx-doc.org/) documentation builder to build the HTML user documentation on [VLC's website](https://docs.videolan.me/vlc-user/).

 ## Contributing changes

-**Pull Requests should use the `master` branch by default**

-Though arguably less convenient to edit than a wiki, this git repository is meant to receive pull requests to always improve the documentation, add new pages, etc. Having direct access to the source files in a revision control system is a big plus to ensure the quality of our documentation.
+Though arguably less convenient to edit than a wiki, this git repository is meant to receive merge requests to always improve the documentation, add new pages, etc. Having direct access to the source files in a revision control system is a big plus to ensure the quality of our documentation.

+## Branches organization

+Each branch is linked to a version of the documentation refering to a particular version of VLC.
+For example:
+* `3.0` branch is the documentation of VLC `3.0` version
+* `master` branch is the documentation of VLC `master` version (currently 4.0)

+If you have contributions that are **specific** to a **particular version** of VLC, send a merge request on the corresponding branch.

+If you have generic contributions that are **not specific** to a particular version of VLC, send a merge request on the `master` branch.

 ### Editing existing pages